kazaxc/OpenGameTTS/README.md

 ## About

-Open Game TTS Overlay is an overlay that you run on your games that allows you to input text that you wish to be TTS, the output is played back to you and pushed through [VB-Audio Virtual Cable](https://vb-audio.com/Cable/) for the ability to talk through programs such as discord or used in games with voice proximity.
+Open Game TTS is an overlay that you run on your games that allows you to input text that you wish to be TTS, the output is played back to you and pushed through [VB-Audio Virtual Cable](https://vb-audio.com/Cable/) for the ability to talk through programs such as discord or used in games with voice proximity.
 The project is heavily inspired by Sea Of Thieves and R.E.P.O. which include a native TTS feature for their in-game chats, the idea is to make proximity chat games more accessible to those who do not use a microphone.

 <div align="center">
     <img src="CurrentAppDesign.png" alt="Current application design">